mbsa-tud/tsad_platform/README.md

 2. Select the desired thresholds.
 3. Click `Save` to save the new selection.

-The thresholds are set as follows:
+The thresholds are used to convert anomaly scores produced by an anomaly detection model/algorithm into binary labels and are set as follows:

 | Threshold | Description |
 |-|-|